Asymptotic Stabilizability of Underactuated Hamiltonian Systems With Two Degrees of Freedom: Abstract

 \section{Abstract}

-For an underactuated (simple) Hamiltonian system with two degrees of freedom, a rather general condition that ensures its stabilizability, by means of the existence of a (simple) Lyapunov function, was found in a recent paper by D.E.
+For an underactuated (simple) Hamiltonian system with two degrees of freedom and one degree of underactuation, a rather general condition that ensures its stabilizability, by means of the existence of a (simple) Lyapunov function, was found in a recent paper by D.E.
 Chang within the context of the energy shaping method.
-Also, in the same paper, some additional assumptions were presented in order to ensure asymptotic stabilizability too.
-In this paper, in the context of the \emph{Lyapunov constraint based method}, we show that above mentioned condition is not only a sufficient condition, but also a necessary one (to ensure stabilizability by the existence of a simple Lyapunov function).
+Also, in the same paper, some additional assumptions were presented in order to ensure also asymptotic stabilizability.
+In this paper we extend these results by showing that above mentioned condition is not only sufficient, but also a necessary one.
 And, more importantly, we show that no additional assumption is needed to ensure asymptotic stabilizability.